aburch/simutrans/simutrans/readme.txt

 10) load a game and do not show the initial window

 simutrans -load mygame.sve

+If you use -pause, then the loaded game will be paused.
+Same would happen as a server when using the pause without connections feature.

 11) define a language on startup using the iso codes